-This gyroplane features one large undivided glazed canopy which is hinged at its left hand side and has a locking mechanism on the right hand side.
-The locking mechanism can be operated from the inside and outside by turning the aluminium lever.
-The canopy is properly locked when the detent interlocks with the locking pin bushing and the lever is parallel to the canopy frame.
-Note that a firm force is needed to ensure the detent interlocks fully in order to lock the canopy properly.
+This gyroplane features one large undivided glazed canopy and two hinged doors with locking mechanism at the left hand and right hand side.
+The locking mechanism can be operated from the inside and outside by moving an aluminium locking lever.
+The door is properly locked when the lever jumps sidewise into its locking detent.

-Two adjustable fresh air vents on the right hand side and one sliding window with pivoting vent are provided for ventilation.
+Two adjustable fresh air vents one on each side and one sliding window per side with pivoting vent are provided for ventilation.
 The sliding window can be used as viewing hatch in case of emergencies and is wide enough to reach through with a hand.

-The gyroplane is embarked and disembarked from the right hand side while the canopy is held open by a restraint strap.
-In case the canopy cannot be opened, use the emergency hammer located at the left hand side of the pilot station to break the Plexiglas and evacuate.
+The gyroplane is embarked and disembarked from each side while the doors are held open by a gas spring.
+In case the door cannot be opened, use the emergency hammer located in the middle to break the Plexiglas and evacuate.